-Cape May is considered the top birding destination in North America to witness fall migration, especially for birds of prey.
-This trip is timed for peak land and sea birding diversity.
-Common and Red-throated Loon, hawks and falcons, scoters and gannets are all migrating along the eastern seaboard.
-Cape May’s unique location, situated on the peninsula where the Atlantic seaboard meets the Delaware Bay, make it a geographic migrant trap.
-Far from the metro areas of northern New Jersey, the Cape May peninsula is home to forests, farmland, wetland meadows, and salt marshes.
-Cape May itself is a national historic site and offers incredible examples of Victorian architecture and charm, as well as some of the best seafood dining on the east coast.
+Join Naturalist Journeys for this exciting Cape May fall migration tour.
+Cape May is considered the very best birding destination in North America to witness fall migration, especially for raptors.
+This migration trip is timed for the peak of land and sea birding diversity.
+Red-throated and Common Loon, gannets and scoters, hawks and falcons are all migrating along the eastern seaboard.
+Cape May’s unique location, situated on the peninsula where the Atlantic Ocean meets the Delaware Bay, makes it a geographic migrant trap.
+Far from the metropolitan areas of northern New Jersey, the Cape May peninsula is home to forests, farmland, wetland meadows, and salt marshes.
+The town of Cape May is a national historic site and offers beautiful examples of Victorian architecture and charm, as well as some of the most delicious seafood on the east coast.

-Visit Cape May Bird Observatory, Cape May Point Hawk Watch, Forsythe (formerly Brigantine) NWR, and many fresh and saltwater habitats.
+This tour visits the Cape May Point Hawk Watch, Cape May Bird Observatory, Forsythe (formerly Brigantine) NWR, and many other fresh and saltwater habitats.
 There’s a reason they hold the World Series of Birding here every year!
-Our lodgings for the week are at a classic hotel in historic Cape May.
-Each morning begins with optional sunrise beach walks in search of shorebirds and endangered Black Skimmer.
-Daily trips range from exploring one of the world’s best examples of tidal salt marshes by boat to visiting one of the most successful beach restorations in the United States.
-We explore habitats and locations ranging from coastal beach towns to well-known natural areas and parks along the Delaware Bay.
+Each morning begins with an optional sunrise beach walk in search of shorebirds and the stately Black Skimmer.
+Trips range from exploring one of the world’s best examples of tidal salt marshes to visiting one of the most successful beach restorations in the United States.
+We explore habitats and locations ranging from coastal beach towns to well-known parks and natural areas right along the Delaware Bay.

-The Cape May Fall Birding Festival begins on the Friday of our trip — we register you so we can take in a bird walk or evening presentation.
+The Cape May Fall Birding Festival falls during the time of our fall migration tour — we register you so we can take in a bird walk or evening presentation if you like.

-- Watch for thousands of Sharp-shinned Hawk, hundreds of Northern Harrier, and dozens of Peregrine Falcon and Merlin at the Cape May State Park Hawk Watch Platform
+- Witness thousands of Sharp-shinned Hawk, hundreds of Northern Harrier, and dozens of Merlin and Peregrine Falcon at the Cape May State Park Hawk Watch Platform

 - Spend an afternoon at The Nature Conservancy’s Cape May Bird Refuge, one of the most successful habitat restorations on the Atlantic seaboard

-- Look for Common, Black, Roseate, Arctic, Gull-billed, and Sandwich Terns at Stone Harbor Point
+- See Black, Common, Roseate, Gull-billed, Arctic, and Sandwich Terns at Stone Harbor Point

-- Search for elusive Diamond Back Terrapin, America’s only saltwater turtle, aboard a salt marsh pontoon cruise
+- Watch for for elusive Diamond Back Terrapin, America’s only saltwater turtle, aboard a salt marsh pontoon cruise

-- Stop at the Avalon Sea Watch, one of the country’s longest-running seabird watch/counting sites
+- Discover at the Avalon Sea Watch, one of the country’s longest-running seabird watch/counting sites

-- Board Lewes Ferry for a pelagic-birding ferry crossing of the Delaware Bay to the state of Delaware
+- Depart on the Lewes Ferry for a pelagic-birding crossing of the Delaware Bay to the state of Delaware

-- Watch hundreds, if not thousands of warblers and other passerines at Morning Flight, an ongoing morning watch/count of returning birds that were pushed out to sea on their evening migration
+- Watch for hundreds, if not thousands of warblers and other passerines at Morning Flight, a morning watch/count of returning birds that were pushed out to sea on their evening migration

-Photo credits: Banner: Black Skimmers by Carlos Sanchez; Broad-winged Hawk, Carlos Sanchez; Cape May Warbler, Carlos Sanchez; Tree Swallow, Carlos Sanchez; Sandwich Terns, Naturalist Journeys Stock; Clapper Rail, Carlos Sanchez; Red-throated Loon, Greg Smith; Double-crested Cormorant, Greg Smith.
+Photo credits: Banner: Cape May Birders at Dawn, Dan Donaldson; Northern Pintails, Sandy Sorkin; Cape May Sunset, Richard Becker; Northern Shoveler and Friend, Sandy Sorkin; Black Black Skimmers by Carlos Sanchez; Broad-winged Hawk, Carlos Sanchez; Cape May Warbler, Carlos Sanchez; Tree Swallow, Carlos Sanchez; Sandwich Terns, Naturalist Journeys Stock; Clapper Rail, Carlos Sanchez; Red-throated Loon, Greg Smith; Double-crested Cormorant, Greg Smith.